 The Salween River basin is ecologically rich and ethnically diverse.
 If built, the Hatgyi dam will flood two official wildlife sanctuaries in Myanmar and alter sediment and nutrient flows.
 These floods and changes in hydrology may cause fish populations to drop and farmland to become far less fertile and productive.

 There is also an ongoing conflict between ethnic Karen armed forces and the Burmese army in the area of the dam.
 This has led to numerous deaths and the forced displacement of thousands of Karen villagers.
-The construction of the dam may hamper the peace process and the conflict also exacerbates issues with the proposed project.
+The construction of the dam may hamper the peace process, and the conflict also exacerbates issues with the proposed project.
 As the Electricity Generating Authority of Thailand (EGAT) has agreed to purchase 75-90 percent dam’s power, the National Human Rights Commission of Thailand has become involved and is investigating alleged human rights violations associated with the project.
-These include forced labor, illegal taxation, rape and forced displacement.
+These include forced labor, illegal taxation, rape, and forced displacement.

-A broad group of activist and civil society organizations have organized a resistance to the dam, coming together for demonstrations and for celebrations of the life and spirit of the Salween.
-This united coalition includes the Karen National Union (KNU), the Karen Women Organization, the Karen Environmental and Social Action Network, local forest protection officers, the Karen People Network Abroad.
+A broad group of activist and civil society organizations has organized resistance to the dam, coming together for demonstrations and celebrations of the life and spirit of the Salween.
+This united coalition includes the Karen National Union (KNU), the Karen Women Organization, the Karen Environmental and Social Action Network, local forest protection officers, and the Karen People Network Abroad.
 The People’s Network of the Salween River has called for an immediate halt of the Hatgyi dam project in light of human rights abuses.
 They also call for Thailand’s government to reassess their energy policies, especially alternatives to dam building in the Salween river basin.

 The original environmental impact assessment (EIA) conducted in 2008 determined that the Hatgyi project would directly affect six villages (110 households) in Myanmar.
 EGAT claims that in Thailand, only three villages would be affected.
 But outside reports estimate that a total of 31 villages and over 3,500 people would be directly or indirectly affected in both Thailand and Myanmar.
 An EIA is currently underway in Thailand, conducted by Chulalongkorn University.